 Color Negative When using color film, the exposed negative will show exactly the opposite of the original color.
 But when printing to photography paper, the negative colors will become positive colors, showing the exact color on the photograph.

-Darkroom A room or an area with no lights that is often used to develop and process film and prints.
+Darkroom A completely unlit room or an area with that used to develop and process film and prints.